 What is the difference between an umbrella company and a limited company?
 When we think about this, the IR35 rules are a key consideration when it comes to limited company vs umbrella company.

 To explain here, IR35 are a set of tax rules that initially came into force in 2000.
 As a contractor, you can be inside or outside of these rules, depending on your circumstances.
-Therefore, you know your IR35 status before you decide whether to move to contract through your own company.
+Therefore, you know your IR35 status before you decide whether to move to work through umbrella or limited company.

 A reform in the rules came into force in the public sector on 6 April 2017, and more recently, on 6 April 2021, the same reform came into force for the private sector.
 The reform was that the responsibility of determining the IR35 status moved from the contractor to the relevant body that provides the work, such as a recruitment agency or end client.